Playmobil: The Movie: Home media

 Playmobil: The Movie was released to Blu-ray in the United Kingdom on 2 December 2019, France on 7 December 2019, Germany on 27 December 2019, Australia on 25 March 2020, and Canada on 30 June 2020.
 DVDs were released in the United Kingdom on 2 December 2019 and the United States on 3 March 2020.
 The film was released digitally in France on 7 December 2019, Denmark on 6 January 2020, and the United States on 3 March 2020.

+Lionsgate Home Entertainment quietly reprinted the film on DVD on October 7, 2025.

 Reception

 Box office

 Playmobil: The Movie grossed $1.1 million in the United States and Canada, and $15.2 million in other territories, totaling $16.3 million worldwide.

 In France, Playmobil opened to 604 theaters before playing at a maximum of 683 in its third week; it opened at number five with an opening weekend gross of $963,910.
 By the end of its seven-week run, it grossed a total of $2,627,246.

 In the United States, Playmobil: The Movie opened in 2,300 theaters; industry experts predicted the film would have a three-day opening gross of around $905,000 and would likely become a box office bomb.
 Preview screenings on 4 December and 5 December were very low, with 4 December totaling around $40,000 and 5 December $230,000.
 As The A.V.
 Club summarized, "STX is dropping it into U.S. theaters the weekend after Thanksgiving without press screenings, giving it the authentic discount-bin appearance of a toy store going out of business."

 The US marketing budget was limited to roughly $3 million, and RelishMix reported a lack of social promotion of any of its stars except for one tweet from Trainor.
 STX set the marketing money this low due to the film's poor international box office.
 Boxoffice Pro analyzed the film "would open just two weeks after Frozen II, one week before Jumanji: The Next Level, two weeks before Star Wars: The Rise of the Skywalker, and less than three weeks before Spies in Disguise — all of which are shoe-ins to attract young audiences and dwarf potential interest in Playmobil."
 According to STX president Kevin Grayson, "STX is a 52-week-a-year business and we were looking for an opportunity to utilize the early December play date."